ISECooker Construction

 1) What is 100 W?

-• 100 W solar panels are presently manufactured in China for about $20, and retail for about $100 in the USA and $50 in Africa and Asia.
+• 100 W solar panels are presently manufactured in China for about $10, and retail for about $50 in the USA.
+Prices in Africa and Asia vary depending on import taxes.
+The continued decrease in solar panel cost makes higher powered designs more compelling.

 • 100 W will bring 1 kg (1 liter) of water to a boil in an hour.
 A 200 W solar panel will bring 1 kg of water to a boil in half the time.
 A 1000 W microwave oven takes about a tenth as long: 6 minutes.
 Hence, a full day of sunlight with a 100 W solar panel would boil about 5 kg of beans, rice, stew, potatoes,… enough for a reasonably sized family.